 Symptoms – Weight loss despite an increased appetite, diarrhea, vomiting, poor coat condition, increased heart rate and in some cases thickening of the claws.

 Treatment – Surgery to remove the tumour, radioactive iodine treatment to kill the tumour or medications to control the disease.

-A zoonotic protozoal infection found in the Mediterranean and the Americas which causes skin or visceral organs.
+A zoonotic protozoal infection found in the Mediterranean and the Americas affects the skin and organs.

-Symptoms – When the skin is affected, skin nodules develop on the face and extend along the rest of the body, including the feet, the claws may be overgrown, deeply curved (onychogryphosis) and brittle.
+Symptoms – Cutaneous leishmaniasis cause nodules to develop on the face and extend along the rest of the body, including the feet, the claws may be overgrown, deeply curved (onychogryphosis) and brittle.

 Treatment – Surgical removal of nodules or medication such as allopurinol.

-There are several tumours which can affect the digits and claws of cats including squamous cell carcinoma, fibrosarcoma, adenocarcinoma, melanoma, and hemangiosarcoma.
+Several tumours can affect the digits and claws of cats including squamous cell carcinoma, fibrosarcoma, adenocarcinoma, melanoma, and hemangiosarcoma.

 Symptoms – Swelling, pain, discolouration of the claw or toe, separation, sloughing of the claw or splitting of the claw and paronychia.
 This usually only affects one claw or digit.